the property has never been requested before

 # the very_expensive_scan as long as the value != nil.

 The new approach uses a single instance variable called @cached_properties as cache.
-The variable contains a Hash<:key => value>, where the key is the property and the value the cached result.
+The variable contains a Hash<:key => value>, where the key is the property and the value is the cached result.

-If the cache doesn't contain any key for given property, then the method hasn't been executed yet.
+If the cache doesn't contain any key for a given property, then the method hasn't been executed yet.
 Cached nil properties will return nil without further elaboration.

 The method #cached_properties_fetch takes care of everything.